- Different types of BPH drugs

 *Vitamin D3 can interact with some blood thinners.
-If you are taking prescription strength blood thinners, you may wish to consult your doctor before taking Total Health for the Prostate.
+If you are taking prescription-strength blood thinners, you may wish to consult your doctor before taking Total Health for the Prostate.

 Does Total Health alleviate symptoms?

-Each one of the 23 nutrients has dozens of peer-reviewed, clinical research that demonstrates their efficacy and safety.
+Each one of the 21 nutrients has dozens of peer-reviewed clinical research that demonstrates their efficacy and safety.

 On top of that, Total Health for the Prostate has a 20-year track record of alleviating symptoms.

 Does Total Health shrink and heal the prostate?

-Additionally, studies show compounds such as curcumin have been shown to outperform placebos and reduce prostate volume as effectively as Finasteride – but without side effects.
+Additionally, studies show compounds such as curcumin outperform placebos and reduce prostate volume as effectively as Finasteride – but without side effects.

-Total Health conclusion
+Total Health Takeaways